Is there anything more frightening in the world of exercise, than the words people throw around in the weight training community??

 We can’t train at 100% intensity, 100% of the time or we burn out quickly.
 People get injured or they develop over-training.
 We need rest and recovery between extreme periods of stress.

-If volume and intensity are too high at the same time for too long, we can over-reach or over-train.
+If volume and intensity are too high at the same time it can impede recovery.
+Do this for too long and we can over-reach or over-train.
 If volume is low and intensity is high, we can manage for longer.
 If volume is high but intensity is low, we can also manage for longer.

 Volume isn’t always written out in a congruent fashion in the fitness world.